Hikma Pharma shares slip on FDA warning for Portugal plant

-Hikma's stock was the top percentage loser on the FTSE-250 Midcap Index .FTMC in the morning.
+Hikma's stock was the top percentage loser on the FTSE-250 Midcap Index in the morning.

 Hikma, which makes and markets branded and non-branded generics and injectibles, said it received a warning letter from the U.S. Food and Drug Administration on Thursday following an inspection of the plant in March.